danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 ### What should it do?

-When a client makes a request to APIG, AWS will invoke the Lambda Authorizer _first_ (if configured).
-The Lambda Authorizer must then extract the bearer token from the `Authorization` request header and verify it by:
+When a client makes a request to APIG, AWS will invoke the Lambda Authorizer _first_ (if one is configured).
+The Lambda Authorizer must then extract the bearer token from the `Authorization` request header and validate it by:

-1. Fetching the JWKS (which contains the public key) from Auth0 using the [JWKS URI](#registering-the-api-with-auth0).
+1. Fetching the JWKS (which contains the public key) from Auth0 using the JWKS URI.
 2. Verifying the token signature with the fetched public key.
-3. Verifying the token has the correct [issuer and audience](#registering-the-api-with-auth0) claims.
+3. Verifying the token has the correct issuer and audience claims.

+> We get the JWKS URI, issuer and audience values after [registering the API with Auth0](#lambda-authorizer-configuration).

 Only when the token passes these checks, should the Lambda Authorizer output an <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html" target="_blank" rel="noopener noreferrer">IAM Policy</a> document with `Effect` set to `Allow`: